-- Aggression on the course towards any person or dog.
+- 1. Aggression on the course towards any person or dog.
 See ASCA's Dog Aggression Rules: https://asca.org/wp-content/uploads/2023/05/Dog-Aggression-Rules-v2023.pdf - 2.
-Fouling the course area agility ring before, during or after their run. - 3.
-Leaving the course area. - 3.
+Fouling the agility ring before, during or after their run. - 3.
 Being out of control, as viewed by the judge.
 The judge may choose to eliminate a dog for being out of control at any time that the judge feels that the dog is not trained to a level to perform the obstacles in a safe manner, thereby endangering the dog, the handler or any other person or dog at the event. - 4.
 Exiting the agility ring while not on leash and not under the handler's control.
 (See Section 11.2 regarding tugging while exiting ring.) - 5.
 Exceeding the Maximum Course Time (MCT). - 6.
 Training in the agility ring, during their run.
 However, the dog and handler will not be excused for training in the ring, provided that no harsh words or measures are employed by the handler.
 Gentle training in the ring is encouraged, in the interest of safety and motivation, if done within the MCT.
 Exhibitors will be asked to leave the ring once the MCT has been reached. - 7.
-At the discretion of the Hest Affiliate Club and limited to one-ring trials, toys may be brought into the arena agility ring for training purposes.
-These toys may not involve food or treats of any kind, may not make noise, or and may not leave parts behind.
-All handlers declaring toys will mark the gate sheet with a "T" at the run check-in.
-They Teams will be able to run in their regular place on the gate sheet or at the end of jump height.
+At the discretion of the Affiliate Club and limited to one-ring trials, toys may be brought into the agility ring for training purposes.
+These toys may not involve food or treats of any kind, may not make noise, and may not leave parts behind.
+Teams will run in their regular place on the gate sheet or at the end of jump height.
 This decision will be up to the Affiliate Club and must be published in the premium.
 Upon entering the agility ring, handlers must declare to the judge that they have a toy.
-They The team will be immediately eliminated, whether or not the toy is used, and will have the MCT for training in the agility ring.
-If handlers bring a toy in the agility ring without declaring it, they will be asked to leave immediately and will not be able to use a toy for the remainder of the trial the judge will remind the exhibitor of the rule to declare the toy.
-If the handler neglects to declare the toy on future runs and/or if they use a toy again after being told that they cannot use it again in the trial, they will be excused from that trial and a report filed by the judge.
+The team will be immediately eliminated, whether or not the toy is used, and will have the MCT for training in the agility ring.
+If handlers bring a toy in the agility ring without declaring it, the judge will remind the exhibitor of the rule to declare the toy.
+If the handler neglects to declare the toy on future runs and/or if they use a toy again after being told that they cannot, they will be excused from that trial and a report filed by the judge.
 The following are additional instructions about using toys in the ring: - a.
-Handlers using toys for training in the agility ring cannot use the toy until they are in the ring and must keep the toy "guiet" (i.e., in hand, in pocket, tucked in clothes) until the previous dog has left the ring. - b.
+Handlers using toys for training in the agility ring cannot use the toy until they are in the ring and must keep the toy "quiet" (i.e., in hand, in pocket, tucked in clothes) until the previous dog has left the ring.b.
 Handlers may carry, tug, or toss the toy. - 8.
 Running with a collar.
-Judges shall must eliminate a dog for running with while wearing a collar.
-The judge should must instruct the handler to exit the agility ring immediately or that they may remove the collar and continue the run up to the MCT. - 9.
-Food, treats, or toys shall are not to be used outside the ring within 10 feet of the agility trial arena ring's perimeter at any time.
-See number 7 above for training in the agility ring with toys.
-Handlers may, however, continue to train in the ring with declared toys for the Maximum Course Time (MCT) for training in the ring.
-The following are additional instructions about using toys in the ring: - a.
-Handlers using toys for training in the ring must keep the toy concealed until the previous dog has left the ring and the handler and dog are in the ring.
-If the toy cannot be concealed, the handler must stay 10 feet back from the ring until the previous dog has left the ring.
-The handler cannot use the toy until they are in the ring. - b.
-Handlers may tug or toss the toy but not further than 15 feet (4.57 m).
-If the dog does not return with the toy but runs around the ring past the Maximum Course Time, they cannot use the toy again for that day. - c.
-If the toy leaves the ring, the handler cannot use a toy again for the rest of the trial.
-If the dog leaves the ring to get the toy that has left the arena and starts a fight, the dog who left the ring will be excused from the trial per the ASCA Dog Aggression Rules. - 10.
-Dog repeatedly (three times or more) nipping at the handler or making contact with the handler's clothing, 5 faults per occurrence must be recorded or handler.

-- 11. The handler is intentionally touching the dog (to aid in or reward the dog's performance) while on course. - 12.
+Judges must eliminate a dog for running while wearing a collar.
+The judge must instruct the handler to exit the agility ring immediately or they may remove the collar and continue the run up to the MCT. - 9.
+Food, treats, or toys are not to be used within 10 feet of the agility ring's perimeter.
+See number 7 above for training in the agility ring with toys. - 10.
+Dog nipping the handler or the handler's clothing, 5 faults per occurrence must be recorded. - 11.
+The handler is intentionally touching the dog (to aid in or reward the dog's performance) while on course. - 12.
 The handler is exhibiting unsportsmanlike behavior in the agility ring, such as verbally abusing the judge or ring crew, or verbally and/or physically abusing the dog.